oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 Examples of the use of extensions and the role of the system character are provided in sections 3.3.1, 3.3.2, and 3.3.2 of the JADN Specification.
-As noted in [Section 3.1.4](#3114-field-options), JADN Type Options can be applied to fields in compound types, but as explained in section 3.3.1 of the JADN Specification, this is an extension that leads to the anonymous definition of a new type when processed by automated tooling.
+As noted in [Section&nbsp;3.1.4](#3114-field-options), JADN Type Options can be applied to fields in compound types, but as explained in Section&nbsp;3.3.1 of the JADN Specification, this is an extension that leads to the anonymous definition of a new type when processed by automated tooling.
 The example provided there is: